gmcmt/DyGPrompt/README.md

-# DyGPrompt
-We provide the code (in pytorch) for our paper "Node-Time Conditional Promot Learning in Dynamic Graphs" for anonymous review and testing.
+We provide the code (in pytorch) for our paper "DyGPrompt: Learning Feature and Time Prompts on Dynamic Graphs".

 ## Description